View Tim Corfield explaining

 - Based on these discussions you will decide to either place the company into Liquidation or consider other options.

-- Formally instruct Griffin & King to wind up your company by signing a number of forms.
+- Formally instruct Griffin & King to wind up your company by signing several forms.

 - The winding up procedure will commence immediately.